Welcome to the Badgers!

 We are all here to help you:

-P.E. for Year 3 this half term is Monday.
+P.E. for Year 3 this half term is Tuesday and Thursday.
 Please ensure that your child has their P.E. kit on those days.
 Please also make sure that all items are clearly marked with your child's name.
-This half term we are playing learning how to hockey.
+This half term we are learning how to ply hockey and use our gymnastic skills.

 For the whole of Autumn term Badger class (Year 3) have been split into two groups so all children in the class come to Forest Schools for an afternoon each week.
 The children are loving this experience and can’t wait for our weekly sessions.
 So far we have made Forest School bracelets, explored the Forest School site and begun to learn about our boundaries, used sticks to spell our names and to make different structures in the forest as well as learning some circle time games.
 Oh and we have explored mud!
 We looked like mud monsters a couple of weeks ago when we discovered mud and huge puddles which of course we had to jump in!
 If you can’t do this in Forest Schools when can you do it???!!!
 All of the Badger class have created their own Forest School names so ask a member of Badger class to find out what their name is!
 My name is Miss Hedgehog Harrison!
 A little bit of an alliteration challenge was set to the children and they amazed me!